Cracker Country: Carlton House

 The sitting room of the Carlton House in Cracker Country, featuring a reenactor, knitting.

 Built in 1885 by Albert and Martha Carlton, the Carlton House house was originally located in Hardee County, four miles west of Wauchula.
-The Carlton's raised ten children in the Carlton House, a girl named Ella, and nine boys.
+The Carlton's raised ten children in the Carlton House: a girl named Ella, and nine boys.
 The nine boys all shared an upstairs bedroom, and Ella had her own room, upstairs as well.
 Neither of the children's bedrooms are visible to the visitors of Cracker Country.
-However, the downstairs rooms are visible to visitors, and are fully furnished with belongings that would have been standard in homes of that period.
+The downstairs rooms are visible to visitors, and are fully furnished with belongings that would have been standard in homes of that period.

 During the Florida State Fair, the home is also the site of several re-enactors who educate interested visitors on the history of the home.
 The Carlton House was donated to Cracker Country in 1978 by T. Mabry Carlton in order to help found Cracker Country.

 Albert and Martha's eighth son, Doyle E. Carlton, grew up to become Florida's 25th governor, from 1929 to 1933.
-Governor Carlton's son Doyle E. Carlton, Jr., who served in the Florida Senate became Chairman of the Florida State Fair and founded Cracker Country with his wife Mildred in 1978.
+Governor Carlton's son Doyle E. Carlton Jr., who served in the Florida Senate became Chairman of the Florida State Fair and founded Cracker Country with his wife Mildred in 1978.